microsoft/COVID-19-Widget/README.md

 The widget refreshes approximately every ten minutes with data from an aggregate of [sources](https://help.bing.microsoft.com/#apex/18/en-us/10024) Bing is consuming.
 Data may not change with every refresh.

 ## Can I download the source data?
-Bing is making our COVID-19 available for educational and academic purposes.
+Bing is making our COVID-19 data available for educational and academic purposes.
 Get the data and learn more at the [Bing COVID-19 Data GitHub page](https://github.com/microsoft/Bing-COVID-19-Data).